 Choosing The Right Plastic Worm For Bass

 When you start looking around at all the different types of rubber bass worms you will get a bit overwhelmed.
-In order to help you out with this we will now take a look at worm types, colour, weight and fishing action to help you get out there fishing.

 What Color Worm Should You Use?